paralax/ColossalOpera/easy/capwords.md

 Given a sentence, can you capitalize the first letter of every word?

+Yes this is a built-in in Python (`string.capwords`) and maybe some other languages, but the challenge is to implement your own `capwords`-like method.

 # Input Description

 You'll be given an Enlish language sentence like this: